chg60/DEPhT/README.md

 ![patric dialog box](/resources/images/patric_download_options.png)

-Of course you are free to add any additional genomes you'd like to better populate the spectrum of diversity in the genus.
-In our case, we added several _Mycobacterium abscessus_ strains to fill in the so-called _Mycobacterium abscessus complex_ (MAC).
+Of course, you are free to add any additional genomes you'd like to better populate the spectrum of diversity in the genus.
+In our case, we added several _Mycobacterium abscessus_ strains to fill in the so-called _Mycobacterium abscessus_ complex (MAC).

 ### Check Bacteria for Prophages

 Ideally, you'll run these genomes through PHASTER or some other prophage prediction tool to get the approximate coordinates of any complete prophages in these strains, and recording them in a CSV file that you'll pass to the training module.
 The coordinates don't have to be perfect, though the better they are the better the resultant model will perform.
-This step will reduce the probability that DEPhT treats a prophage found in multiple strains as "conserved bacterial genes", and also give the model an idea what integrated prophages are supposed to look, as opposed to only knowing what extracted phages/prophages look like.
+This step will give the model an idea what integrated prophages are supposed to look architecturally, as opposed to only knowing what extracted phages/prophages look like.

 ![example csv](/resources/images/prophage_csv.png)